atomisthq/docs/docs/automations/command-examples.md

-# Command Handler Examples
+# Command Examples

-Command handlers are described on [this page](commands.md).

-Here are some quick examples for common automations:
+Here are some examples of simple [commands](commands.md).

 ## Send an HTTP request

+This command calls a REST service that returns your IP address.

-The `axios` library in TypeScript is great for HTTP requests.
+The `axios` library in TypeScript handles HTTP requests.
 It returns a Promise of a response.
 Axios parses JSON (or XML) into JavaScript objects into the `data` field on the response.

 Here's a quick-start for your `handle` method: